A Day at the Office¶

 Both clocked in.
 A session_id is generated.
 The work clock starts.

-This is now logged in work_clock.csv with a START entry for both of them.
+This is now logged in work_clock.csv with a START entry for both.

 Layer 6 — Tasks